costaseco/iadi2022/project/README.md

 12. As a signed-in warehouse worker, I want to access the details of a package to assign it to a truck and see the changes in the list of packages of the truck.

-13. As a signed-in truck driver, I want to I want to see the list of packages in my truck to filter the list by location and see the filtered list of packages.
+13. As a signed-in truck driver, I want to I want to see the list of packages in my truck to filter the list by (**NEW**) **destination, and date** and see the filtered list of packages.

 14. As a signed-in truck driver, I want to access the details of a package to assign it to a warehouse and see the changes in the list of packages of the warehouse.